min2ha/ukwa-site/content/target/66564/index.en.md

   "subject": "Brexit"
 }

-# Department for Exiting the European Union: Framework for the UK-EU Economic Partnership

 This presentation is part of a series produced by the UK negotiating team for discussion with the EU, in order to inform the development plans for the future trade relationship between the UK and the EU, which will be agreed after withdrawal.